North Suburban Conference Sportsmanship Award

 Brian was in his first year as a varsity starter, up at 160 from his 152 weight class.
 He had 13 wins.
 He was voted as one of the team's "Most Improved" Wrestlers.

 In addition to being the team's top wrestler (two time All-Stater, 6th in 2014, 2nd in 2015), Joey was very even keeled in victory and in (the few) defeat.
 He finished his career with a 104-17 record, going 160 his senior year.
 He was named the team's "Most Valuable Wrestler" his senior year.
-He is currently wrestling for the University of Iowa, qualifying for the NCAA tournament twice.
+He wrestled two years for the University of Iowa, qualifying for the NCAA Tournament both years.
+He transferred to the University of Illinois his junior and senior years, qualifying for the NCAA Tournament both years.

 Austin was a 3 year varsity starter, finishing his career at 182.
 He was a three time Sectional Qualifier, a two time State Qualifier, finishing his career at 77-41.